-"Access to broadband is becoming increasingly important to rural areas of the county, particularly for businesses such as hospitality, wine, agriculture, food processing and professional services.
+Access to broadband is becoming increasingly important to rural areas of the county, particularly for businesses such as hospitality, wine, agriculture, food processing and professional services.
 State funding has become available for consortia to participate in consortiums to develop three year plans for broadband deployment (training, promotion, and adoption) and there soon may be funds available for "middle mile" and "last mile" deployment.
-The County has joined with the Upstate California Connect Consortium (UCCC) in their planning efforts, and should position itself to seek funds for a three-year plan for last mile broadband deployment locally, as well as be prepared for funds that may arise for further service.
-Extending broadband services into underserved areas would greatly benefit the current population of tourist destination wineries, creative professionals, and others, and provide opportunities as infrastructure needed for economic development is made available."
+The County has joined with the North Bay North Coast Broadband Consortium (NBNCBC) in their planning efforts, and should position itself to seek funds for middle and last mile broadband deployment locally, as well as be prepared for funds that may arise for further service.
+Extending broadband services into unserved and underserved areas would greatly benefit the current population of tourist destination wineries, creative professionals, and others, and provide opportunities as infrastructure needed for economic development is made available.

-- "Create a countywide broadband planning and deployment committee to help with grant application development and project review, outreach, and preparedness regardless if funds are awarded to the UCCC." - "Support and facilitate the preparation of data and partnerships for grant application and success, as further partnerships and funding opportunities are made available."
+- a.
+Support efforts of the Economic Development Board through its Access Sonoma Broadband division to coordinate countywide broadband planning and broadband deployment, grant application development, and outreach. - b.
+Support and facilitate the preparation of data and partnerships for grant applications and success, as further partnerships and funding opportunities are made available.